jobinthompu/NiFi-Storm-Integration/README.md

 5) Drop an OutputPort to the canvas and Name it "**OUT**", Once added, connect "ExtractText" to the port for matched relationship.
 The Flow would look similar as below:
 ![alt tag](https://github.com/jobinthompu/NiFi-Storm-Log-Ingestion/blob/master/resources/images/Storm-Flow.jpg)

-6) Start the flow on NiFi.
+6) Start the flow on NiFi and notice data is stuck in the connection before the output port "OUT"

 ## Building Storm application with maven